utopia-foss/utopia/doc/usage/eval/batch.rst

 Batch Framework
 ===============
-Most of the Utopia frontend focusses on making a single simulation or evaluation run as easy and configurable as possible because working on the level of the individual simulation is the most frequent use case.

-When working with *multiple* simulations, Utopia can be of help as well:
-The Batch Framework allows defining and performing multiple tasks all from the comfort of a single so-called "batch configuration file" or: **batch file**.
+Most of the Utopia frontend focusses on making a single simulation or evaluation run as easy and configurable as possible, because working on the level of the individual simulation is the most frequent use case.
+When working with *multiple* simulations, Utopia can be of help as well: the Batch Framework allows defining and performing multiple tasks all from the comfort of a single so-called "batch configuration file", or **batch file**.
 This batch file can be used to define so-called ``eval`` and ``run`` tasks, corresponding to evaluation and running of simulations, respectively.
-For an example, see :ref:`below <batch_cfg>`.

 .. contents::
     :local: